marcusgia2505/classsExGameInstructions/docs/Elements.rst

 Program code
 ~~~~~~~~~~~~

 Program snippets can be implemented to calculate results for each subjects.
-For further information see :ref:`Programming`.
+For further information see :ref:`Programming:Programming`.

 .. image:: _static/program.png
 .. role:: php(code)